taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chatgpt-simple-todo-plugin](https://github.com/yoshinorisano/chatgpt-simple-todo-plugin) - With this minimal code and instructions, you can get started on developing a ChatGPT Plugin.
 It's perfect as an example for your first plugin development.
  * [codeexplain.nvim](https://github.com/mthbernardes/codeexplain.nvim) - A nvim plugin Powered by GPT4ALL for Real-time Code Explanation and Vulnerability Detection (no internet necessary)
  * [chatgpt-export](https://github.com/yaph/chatgpt-export) - A browser bookmarklet for exporting conversations with ChatGPT as markdown files.
+ * [logseq-chatgpt-plugin](https://github.com/debanjandhar12/logseq-chatgpt-plugin) - A tightly integrated ChatGPT plugin for Logseq.
+ * [autogpt-package](https://github.com/kurtosis-tech/autogpt-package) - It's like Auto-GPT met Brew.
+The easiest and fastest way to get started with AutoGPT with any backend of your choice & whatever plugins you may need

 |Name|GitHub Stars|Language|License|